South Hopedale Branch Library

 Betty later sent me the following about the locations

 Now about those pictures.
 (Referring to the ones I should take and add to this page.)
 267

 know the people living there now.
 Paul Blatz's house (1 Warfield Street - Adeline Caldwell) is

 still intact, but Connie Jones's house has been town down and a new larger house built on its

 site.
 Of course I'm still here and Bess Thayer's is on Warfield Street.
 The second branch that

 Miss Dewing had I think is the house on Hartford Avenue right after the old Green Store on the

 corner that is now a church.
 It's where the Smalls live at 140 Hartford Avenue, Hopedale

 I asked Betty about the picture of the sign at the top of the page.
 Here's her reply.

-No, I do not know anything about that sign but it wouldn't surprise me that it was the original and
+No, I do not know anything about that sign but it wouldn't surprise me that it was the original

-made and was stolen.
+brother-in-law made was stolen.
 I do not have a picture of it.
 I've searched all our pictures of

 that period of time that I had the library but no such luck.
 Got pictures of this house but not of

 of Connie Jones, 2 Mellen Street, built in 1735, now gone, that

 housed the South Hopedale Library from 1949 to 1963.